morphismtech/bankchain/Architecture.md

 * Own Bitcoin (and other layer-1 cryptos) vault(s) on bankchain
 * Associated ERC-20 stablecoin token(s) on the EVM "backed" by the vault(s)
 * ERC-4626 yield bearing share tokens with stablecoin asset tokens
-* All of these tokens will have a tokenURI containing a JSON object which encodes the term structure of the yield bearing token, as a "contract"
+* All of these tokens will have a tokenURI containing a JSON object which encodes the term structure of the yield bearing token, in its "contract" field
 * These tokens are "fiduciary" tokens, they involve trust because the EVM will not enforce the term structure of the contract
 * Fiduciary tokens can act as bank accounts
 * Polymer banknotes